jeffsoup/irontracker/IMAGE_UPLOAD_FEATURE.md

 - When editing, old images are deleted before uploading new ones to save storage space
 - All image operations require user authentication
 - Uses Material-UI components for consistent styling

+## Security Model

+### Bucket Visibility: PUBLIC
+- The bucket is set to PUBLIC to enable public URL access for displaying images
+- This means anyone with the full URL can view the image
+- File names are randomly generated (timestamp + random string), making URLs hard to guess

+### Write Protection: RLS Policies
+- **INSERT operations** are protected: Users can ONLY upload to folders matching their own `userId`
+- **DELETE operations** are protected: Users can ONLY delete images from their own folder
+- **Authentication required**: All write operations require an authenticated user session
+- The code verifies authentication before any upload/delete operation

+### Security Considerations
+1. **URL Exposure**: If someone gains access to an `image_path` from your database, they can view that image via the public URL
+2. **File Organization**: Images are organized by `userId` folder, providing natural isolation
+3. **Random Filenames**: Timestamp + random string prevents predictable URL patterns
+4. **No Overwrite Protection**: The `upsert: false` setting prevents accidental overwrites, but RLS policies prevent unauthorized access

+### If You Need Stricter Security
+If you want to prevent public access entirely (even with the URL), you would need to:
+- Keep the bucket PRIVATE
+- Use signed URLs (time-limited) instead of public URLs
+- This requires modifying the code to generate signed URLs via `supabase.storage.from('workout-images').createSignedUrl(path, expiresIn)`